Guizhou: Firearms

+Controversies

+On February 26, 2025, the former chief of the Guizhou PSD's Traffic Management Bureau was sentenced to 12 years in prison and a 1.1 million RMB fine due to corruption related charges and stealing 369 rounds of ammunition.

+Line of duty deaths

+Since its establishment in 1949, there have been 655 line of duty deaths of the Guizhou PSD, of which 199 were awarded martyr status.
+In 2024, 5 full-time officers and 7 auxiliary police of the Guizhou PSD died in the line of duty.

 Administrative divisions

 Guizhou is divided into nine prefecture-level divisions: six prefecture-level cities and three autonomous prefectures:

 These nine prefecture-level divisions are in turn subdivided into 88 county-level divisions (14 districts, 7 county-level cities, 55 counties, and 11 autonomous counties and one special district).

 Urban areas

 Economy

 As of the mid-19th century, Guizhou exported mercury, gold, iron, lead, tobacco, incense and drugs.

 Its natural industry includes timber and forestry.
 Guizhou is also the third largest producer of tobacco in China, and home to the well-known brand Guizhou Tobacco.
-Other important industries in the province include energy (electricity generation) - a large portion of which is exported to Guangdong and other provinces - and mining, especially in coal, limestone, arsenic, gypsum, and oil shale.
+Other important industries in the province include energy (electricity generation) – a large portion of which is exported to Guangdong and other provinces – and mining, especially in coal, limestone, arsenic, gypsum, and oil shale.
 Guizhou's total output of coal was 118 million tons in 2008, a 7% growth from the previous year.
 Guizhou's export of power to Guangdong equaled 12% of Guangdong's total power consumption.
 Over the next 5 years Guizhou hopes to increase this by as much as 50%.

+Historically, Guizhou was a poorer province with lagging development.
+It was a major recipient of China's investment in industrial capacity during the Third Front campaign.

+The digital economy has grown significantly since 2015 and as of at least 2023 continues to develop Guizhou's growing reputation as a center for big data in China.